Narcissus serotinus

-Narcissus serotinus is a species of the genus Narcissus (daffodils) in the family Amaryllidaceae.
+Narcissus serotinus is a autumn-flowering species of the genus Narcissus (daffodils) in the family Amaryllidaceae.
 It is classified in Section Serotini.
-It is native to southern Europe from Portugal to Greece.
-It also native to Israel, where it blossoms in the autumn.
+It is native to Portugal, Spain, and Morocco.
+Records further east in the Mediterranean refer to Narcissus obsoletus and Narcissus elegans.

 Description

 Narcissus serotinus has one of the smallest coronas of the genus (see illustration).
 The flowers are fragrant, the tepals white and the small corona yellow.